 Marketing professionals may leverage various factors in the product development cycle to identify the correct pricing.
 It takes into consideration existing competition in the market and the expenditure pattern of the target audience.
 The strategy should help marketers determine attractive packaging and prices that encourage buyers.

-5. Strategic Distribution for Optimized ROI
+5. Strategic Distribution for Optimised ROI

 6. Promoting to the Right Audience